 To demonstrate the effect of inappropriate boundary conditions for intermediate variables on the numerical accuracy and convergence order, we construct a simple example of the 3D heat equation with a time-dependent boundary condition.
 The initial condition and boundary condition are chosen such that the exact solution is given by

-The computational domain is assumed to be a cube $\Omega=[-1.2,1.2]^3$.
+The computational domain is assumed to be a cube $\Omega=(-1.2,1.2)^3$.
 Numerical errors are estimated at the final time $T=0.5$.
-The problem is solved with the DG scheme with and without boundary correction technique and the modified DG scheme.
-Spatial derivatives are simply approximated with three-point central difference schemes.
-Errors and convergence orders obtained by the three methods are summarized in \Cref{tab:ADI-cube}.
+The problem is solved using the DG scheme both with and without the boundary correction technique, as well as the modified DG scheme.
+Spatial derivatives are approximated using the standard three-point central difference scheme.
+The errors and convergence orders obtained by the three methods are summarized in \Cref{tab:ADI-cube}.

-It can be observed that the uncorrected DG scheme gives the most inaccurate result.
-Compared with the corrected one, the uncorrected DG scheme also encounters an order reduction in the $L_{\infty}$ norm from second-order to first-order.
+The uncorrected DG scheme yields the least accurate results.
+Compared with the corrected scheme, the uncorrected DG scheme also exhibits an order reduction in the $L_{\infty}$ norm from second order to first order.
 The modified DG scheme provides more accurate results than the uncorrected DG scheme and obtains second-order convergence in both norms.